We may earn affiliate commissions for the recommended products. Learn more.

 VPN split tunneling can be a really good way of keeping your sensitive data secure without slowing down your internet speeds.
 But inevitably, it does make your traffic less private than using a VPN for everything, as not all your online activity will be protected.

-And so, if online security is your main concern, you should probably steer clear of split tunneling and just use your VPN for all your traffic.
+If online security is your main concern, you should probably steer clear of split tunneling and just use your VPN for all your traffic.
 But, if you don’t feel the need to encrypt absolutely everything you do and you just want a bit of added protection without compromising your load times, split tunneling is definitely worth a go.
+Whichever way you choose to go, I recommend NordVPN, as it has advanced security features and some of the highest speeds on the market.

 FAQ